 Inverse Gas Chromatography.
 Image Credit: Surface Measurement Systems

 How does the iGC-SEA technique differ from traditional inverse gas chromatography?

-The iGC-SEA instrument developed by Surface Measurement Systems uses a unique injection system to allow experiments to be performed over a wide range of vapour/gas concentrations.
-Traditional IGC instruments used fixed injection amounts or offer limited range in injection concentration.
+The iGC-SEA instrument developed by Surface Measurement Systems uses a unique injection system to allow experiments to be performed over a wide range of vapor/gas concentrations.
+Traditional IGC instruments used fixed injection amounts or offer a limited range in injection concentration.
 The iGC-SEA precisely controls the amount of vapour/gas injected in order to perform experiments at precise surface/adsorbate ratios.
 This allows the unique capability to quickly and accurately determine surface energy distributions to measure the energetic heterogeneity of materials.
 Traditional IGC instruments typically only produce a single surface energy value, despite the fact that most materials are energetically heterogeneous.